AWS FPGA Hardware Development Kit (HDK)#

 make regenerate_sim_libs <XSIM/VCS/QUESTA>=1

-All software runtime code can be found under /hdk/cl/examples/$CL_DIR/software/
+All software runtime code can be found under the software directory.

-All CL examples utilize infrastructure found under hdk/common/shell_stable/build
+All CL examples utilize infrastructure found under $AWS_FPGA_REPO_DIR/hdk/common/shell_stable/build

 Users can modify the following files to meet their build requirements: